We had no idea we’d make $103,457.98 our first year blogging.

 SUCCESS!!!
 We weren’t total failures!

-Learn How to Sell
+It Will Teach You How to Sell

 Once we started making those initial sales, we were able to continue improving our emails and our selling process to boost our sales.